Intel chip security flaw: Can your Mac be affected?

 I feel my Mac got slow, how do I speed it up?

 Has your Mac performance been hit?
 First off, you should follow Apple’s advice and update your Mac.
 Next, you can try to gain back some performance for your Mac by doing a bit of tune-up under the hood.

 Step 1.
 Remove unnecessary startup items

-You can significantly speed up your Mac’s booting by disabling some apps in startup catalogue.
+You can significantly speed up your Mac’s booting by disabling some apps in the startup catalog.
 According to MacPaw engineers, adding just 5 extra Login items slows down average boot time by 20 seconds.

-Next, click on Login Items and use “—“ button to switch off extra apps you don’t need.
+- Next, click Login Items and use the “—“ button to switch off extra apps you don’t need.

 Step 2.
 Uninstall unwanted and suspicious apps

 Not only can you win back some drive space (which also translates into speed), you will secure your macOS from unwanted apps meddling with your sensitive data.
 But how do you delete an app safely?
 Apparently, dragging it to the Trash isn’t the best option — some leftover parts and pieces are still left on your drive.